-CQI-9, CQI-11, CQI-12, CQI-15, CQI-17, CQI-23, CQI-27, and CQI-30 shall apply to any sub-tier suppliers in the value stream.
+CQI-9, CQI-11, CQI-12, CQI-15, CQI-17, CQI-23, CQI-27, CQI-29, CQI-30 shall apply to any sub-tier suppliers in the value stream.
 Suppliers are required to review, update, and upload into Intelex their suppliers' assessments on an annual basis.
+CQI-35 may apply to any sub-tier supplier in the value stream and may be required to be updated and uploaded to Intelex on an annual basis.
+CQI-34 may apply to any sub-tier supplier in the value stream and may be required to be provided to Nexteer.